klix-app/klix-developer-documentation-website/docs/testing-integration.md

 ## Environments

 Klix provides a fully functional test environment that can be used to test Klix integration implementation without a need to use real bank cards or make actual transactions.
-Follow instructions in the [getting started](../getting-started/) to receive access to test both Merchant Console and API.
+Follow instructions in the [step by step guide](../step-by-step/) to receive access to test both Merchant Console and API.

 | Service                     | Test environment                                                 | Production environment                                            |
 |-----------------------------|------------------------------------------------------------------|-------------------------------------------------------------------|